-The IPA concludes that it does not need to include any extraordinary measures in the 2015 Procurement Plan to assure reliability over the planning horizon.

-The IPA recommends that ComEd continue to meet all of its capacity obligations through the PJM capacity market in which capacity is purchased in a three-year ahead forward market through mandatory capacity rules.
+For ComEd, the IPA concludes that it does not need to include any extraordinary measures in the 2015 Procurement Plan to assure reliability over the planning horizon.
+The IPA recommends that ComEd continue to meet all of its capacity obligations through the PIM capacity market in which capacity is purchased in a three-year ahead forward market through mandatory capacity rules.